BaksiLi/CS-Hypomnema/Resources/Algorithm/Graph/GraphAlgorithm.md

 - To find the shortest route going through all vertices of a weighted graph from an initial vertex.
 - A typical **NP-hard** problem (proved) in **combinatorial optimisation**.
 - The problem is represented by a weighted graph with vertices as cities and weights on the edges as travel costs.
 The aim is to find the path which has the minimum cost, *i.e.* the optimal solution.
-- *E.g.* Transportation and logistics (to find the shortest path), Routing an artificial satelite (to reduce the cost in journy), Optical fibre network *etc*.
+- *E.g.* Transportation and logistics (to find the shortest path), Routing an artificial satellite (to reduce the cost in journey), Optical fibre network *etc*.
 - meta-graph

 ### Brute Force Search